 "I encourage you to enjoy your time and take advantage of the many programs available to you.
 Learn a foreign language, develop your computer skills, and participate in internships to further your education and experience.
 Capt Reese These will become the basis for your leadership and knowledge making you an invaluable asset to any organization.
 The Criminal Justice Department at the University of Wyoming strengthened my understanding of duty and sacrifice which I have carried throughout the United States Marine Corps and continue to display to this day."

-In addition to academic training, the program in Criminal Justice is geared toward providing the practical skills that will be required of persons working with criminal justice and other service delivery systems.
+In addition to academic training, the Criminal Justice program is geared toward providing the practical skills that will be required of persons working with criminal justice and other service delivery systems.
 Field placements in various agencies are available to students in their junior and senior years.
-Interns are given the opportunity to gain firsthand experience related to their future careers and to assess personally whether any particular role is suitable as an occupation.
-Internships vary between one to six credit hours per semester, and students are allowed to take a maximum of six credit hours of internships.
+Interns are given the opportunity to gain firsthand experience related to their future careers and to personally assess whether any particular role is suitable as an occupation.
+Internships vary between one to 12 credit hours per semester, and students are allowed to take a maximum of 12 credit hours of internships.

-Examples of past and possible internships and/or practicums are:
+Examples of past and possible internships and/or practicums include:

-The practicum can act as a capstone course which integrates the student's prior academic work, especially courses in Criminal Justice.
+The practicum can act as a capstone course that integrates the student's prior academic work, especially courses in Criminal Justice.

 To contact the UW/Casper College Internship or Practicum coordinator, Shane Stone call 800-860-2398 or email email@example.com